Fire and rescue services

 If you're planning to visit high altitudes areas, check with your doctor before you go.

-Make sure your insurance policy covers you.
+Make sure your insurance policy covers you for activities which risk altitude sickness, such as mountain-climbing.

 While in Tanzania, you're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.